LakeEffectRobotics/LER2020_TurretBot/README.md

-# LER2020 Robot 1 - FRC Infinite Recharge
+# LER2020 Turret Bot - FRC Infinite Recharge

 The java namespace of the robot is "ler.robot"

+## Formerly Robot 1